-Announcing the agenda for TechCrunch’s Battlefield Australia, Sydney Nov 16
+Announcing the agenda for TechCrunch’s Startup Battlefield Australia, Sydney Nov 16

 Startup Battlefield Session 2

-Judges: Anton Borzov (WhatsApp), James Cameron (AirTree Ventures), David Gowdey (Jungle Ventures) and Samantha Wong (Blackbird Ventures)
+Judges: Anton Borzov (WhatsApp), James Cameron (AirTree Ventures), David Gowdey (Jungle Ventures), Samantha Wong (Blackbird Ventures), Duncan Turner (SOSV), Kavita Gupta (ConsenSys Ventures)

 12:30 PM – 12:50 PM